The Adventures of Huckleberry Finn (1960 film): Cast

+Music

+Jerome Moross composed the score.
+MGM had intended the film to be a musical.
+Burton Lane and Alan Jay Lerner wrote songs which were not used in their entirety, but which Moross incorporated into the score as source (diegetic) music.

 Box office

 According to MGM records the film earned $1,950,000 in the U.S. and Canada and $800,000 elsewhere, resulting in a net loss of $99,000.